silentwhaleluo/Database-Notes/SQL.md

 # Bulk Operations
 Bulk operations are used to import large volume of data (millions of records) into SQL or out of SQL server.
-Usually Builk Operations bypass logging mechanism with certain DB property.
-There are mltiple different properties that can be configured as part of Bulk Operations to handle different scenarios
+Usually Bulk Operations bypass logging mechanism with certain DB property.
+There are multiple different properties that can be configured as part of Bulk Operations to handle different scenarios
 - Different Bulk Operations available in SQL server
 1. BCP (Bulk/